aloncat/ilwn/readme.txt

 palindromes.
 The P196 project is trying to check whether the number 196 (the very first Lychrel number) as well as some other numbers will ever become a palindrome as a result of repeated RAA (Reverse-And-Add) operation on it.
-Other projects are enumerating Lychrel seed numbers as well as all primes.
+Other projects are enumerating Lychrel seed numbers and primes.

 Directory structure:
 --------------------
-  www		iLWN website sources
+  script	Various auxiliary scripts www		iLWN website sources